radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 > user identifier
 >
 >> The site-local user identifier.
-For tunneled EAP methods such as PEAP or TTLS, this could be the user identity which is sent inside of the TLS tunnel.
+For tunnelled EAP methods such as PEAP or TTLS, this could be the user identity which is sent inside of the TLS tunnel.

 > key
 >